7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **I am performing a parameter sweep with `scan.py`.
 How can I get different names for the report file?**
 </summary>
+We recommend storing each run in a separate folder, since in this way the names would not collide.
-You can use `preconfig` to template the file name:
+You can always run report from the subfolder, and direct it to one file up:

-	report fiber:force force_[[nb]].txt

-Normally, these files will be created in the local run folder, but you may also use:

 	report fiber:force ../report.txt

+You could also use `preconfig` to template the file name:

+	report fiber:force force_[[n]].txt

 </details>